Colonial Coach Lines bus accident

 The Colonial Coach Lines bus accident occurred on July 31, 1953 after a passenger bus carrying 37 occupants travelling from Toronto, Ontario to Montreal, Quebec, collided with a truck that was stalled on the side of Highway 2, near Morrisburg, Ontario, killing 20 passengers on board.

 Accident

 On July 31, 1953 at approximately 04:00am, a Colonial Coach Bus Line passenger bus on an overnight express, en route from Toronto, Ontario to Montreal, Quebec, struck a stalled truck with its lights off, on Highway 2 close to Morrisburg, Ontario.
 The bus careened off the highway down a 25-foot embankment ending up in the Williamsburg canal system in about 6 meters of water.
-Some passengers would escape by kicking out windows and smashing doors, In the end 20 passengers were dead and 17, including the driver, would escape.
+Some passengers would escape by kicking out windows and smashing doors.
+In the end 20 passengers were dead and 17, including the driver, would escape.
 The driver of the parked truck would also survive.

+Aftermath

+An inquest was originally scheduled to begin on August 7, 1953, but it was cancelled after criminal charges were laid against Max Roodman, the 40-year-old driver of the stalled truck, and Lorne Chesebrough, the 28-year-old bus driver.
+On August 6, after an investigation by OPP Inspector Robert H. Wannell, Roodman and Chesebrough were both charged with manslaughter.
+The charges were specifically in connection to the death of bus passenger John Fanya, who had survived the initial crash, but drowned after diving into the sumberged bus several times to save other passengers.